itsmillertim3/perform2021/labs/lab07/07_BizOpsDashboardConfiguration.md

 3. Toggle the switches on for the following, everything else shouldbe toggled off.
 (See Screenshot Below)
     - Access problem and event fees, metrics, and topology.
-    - Read configuration
+    - Read configuration.
-    - Write configuration
+    - Write configuration.
-    - User sessions
+    - User sessions.

 4. Click Generate (See Screenshot Below)
    - Note if you don't copy it, you will lose access to visibility and will need to create a new one for security reasons.